koor-tech/koor/SECURITY.md

   enough to require early disclosure to distributors.
 Generally this Private Distributor Disclosure process should be reserved for remotely exploitable or privilege escalation issues.
 Otherwise, this process can be skipped.
-* The Fix Lead will email the patches to cncf-rook-distributors-announce@lists.cncf.io so distributors can prepare their own release to be available to users on the day of the issue's announcement.
+* The Fix Lead will email the patches to the Koor Newletter so distributors can prepare their own release to be available to users on the day of the issue's announcement.
   Distributors should read about the [Private Distributor List](#private-distributor-list) to find out the requirements for being added to this list.